 For questions about the MATC admissions process, please contact:

 MATC Academic Director

-UNC School of Journalism and Mass Communication
+UNC School of Media and Journalism

 lruel [at] email [dot] unc [dot] edu